"Peer review" as a judgment on an academic work may affect the whole job and life of an educated person and is the utmost goal of managing a journal.

 What is the "Open Peer Review" process?

-An "Open Peer Review" process is making the details of all review processes (including reviewers, associate editors, and EICs comments) as "Public" as it is agreed by EIC, Authors, and reviewers.
+An "Open Peer Review" process is making the details of all review processes (including reviewers, associate editors, and EICs comments) as "Public" as it is agreed upon by EIC, Authors, and reviewers.

 Types of reviewers in Open Peer review